-Fig. [RAF3] represents a sub-selection of the previous results: the flux is given as a function of the inverse of the number of neutrons per generation for two opposites positions in the assemblies, namely az=16 (upper part of the assemblies) and az=2 (bottom part of the assemblies).
+Figure 12 represents a sub-selection of the previous results: the flux is given as a function of the inverse of the number of neutrons per generation for two opposites positions in the assemblies, namely az=16 (upper part of the assemblies) and az=2 (bottom part of the assemblies).
 The results, presented on a X-log scale and fitted by a linear function, indicate clearly that the under-sampling bias behaves as 1/nHist.
 Unlike for the keff study, the sign of the bias seems to depend on the positioning: it tends to diminish the flux where the flux / the reactivity are high, while increasing it where the flux / the reactivity are low.
 More quantitatively, in the S2 test case, the flux is multiplied by a factor of 2 for 100 neutrons per generation (w.r.t. its asymptotic value) around az=2 (where it was small: 10-6 in a.u.).
 It only looses 3% of its high asymptotic value in az=16 (around 10-2 a.u.), still for nHist=100.
 For the R2 test case, the flux is multiplied by a factor of 1.5 for 100 neutrons per generation (w.r.t. its asymptotic value) around az=2 (where its value was 1.43*10-3 in a.u.).
 It looses roughly 20% of its asymptotic value in az=16 (around 3.7*10-3 a.u.), still for nHist=100.

-Figure [RAF3]: Radially averaged flux as a function of the inverse of the number of neutrons per generations (1/nHist) for the axial position az=2 in the S2 test case (top left) and R2 test case (top right) and for the axial position az=16 in the S2 test case (top left) and R2 test case (top right).
+Figure 12: Radially averaged flux as a function of the inverse of the number of neutrons per generations (1/nHist) for the axial position az=2 in the S2 test case (top left) and R2 test case (top right) and for the axial position az=16 in the S2 test case (top left) and R2 test case (top right).